CTPUG/wafer/docs/talks.rst

 Talk Mentors
 ============

+The "Talk Mentors" group has permission to do the following through the ``/talks/`` (public) talk interface, and the detail pages of each talk:

+* View *all* talk submissions (not just accepted talks).
+* Edit submitted talks.
-The ``Talk Mentors`` group has permission to view all talk submissions and to edit talks.
-They have permission to view and edit the notes submitted along with a talk, which are visible to the talk submitter, and also have permission to view and edit the private notes which are only visible to the ``Talk Mentors`` and administrators by default.
+* View and edit the notes submitted along with a talk, which are visible to the talk submitter.
+* View and edit the private notes which are only visible to the "Talk Mentors" and administrators by default.

 Managing talks from the admin interface
 =======================================